ganigeorgiev/shablon/README.md

 Watch registers a callback function that fires on initialization and every time any of its evaluated `store` reactive properties change.

-Note that for reactive getters, initially the watch `trackedFunc` will be invoked twice because we register a second internal watcher to cache the getter value.

 It returns a "watcher" object that could be used to `unwatch()` the registered listener.

 _Optionally also accepts a second callback function that is excluded from the evaluated